How to Register Trust or NGO & Documents Required For NGO Registration

 In India, anyone can do social activities.
 Every person are free to help the society for its development even without forming an association or organization.
 But if an individual wishes to create a group who wants to be involved in social activities, and resources, then it is important to make it in a proper manner with an organised management.
 NGO or Trust is one of such kinds.
 According to the World Bank, there are essentially two types of NGOs such as operational and advocacy.
 Operational NGOs focus on development projects, while advocacy NGOs focus on promoting certain causes.

+There are three ways through which you can register NGOs in India: Society registration, Trust registration, Section 8 Company registration.
 NGO is otherwise known as “Non-Governmental Organization” means that it is not controlled by the government.
 A non-governmental organization (NGO) or trust is a legally formed organization which operates independently and it is a non-profit business.

 - Step 1 : Complete our NGO Registration Form